sourcegraph/scip-ruby/docs/scip-ruby/CONTRIBUTING.md

 ```

 The generated gems are located in `bazel-bin/gems/scip-ruby`.
-The gems have a version of `0.0.0`.
+For testing in local builds and CI, the gems use a hard-coded version `1993.5.16`.
-To use a different version, pass `--//gem/scip-ruby:version=M.N.P`.
+To build a different version, pass `--//gem/scip-ruby:version=M.N.P`.
 ## IDE Integration

 Generate `compile_commands.json` as per the [Sorbet README](./sorbet-README.md),